BawdyAnarchist/quBSD/Future_Development.md

 new sed discovery
 	- -En with (parenthesis) and \1.
 Just solid amazing stuff

+NOTE: The "net-firewall" switches solution is
+	if [ ${_class_of_gateway##*VM} ] and also maybe _class_of_client
+	- chk_isqubsd_ipv4
+	- define_ipv4_convention
+	- discover_open_ipv4

+sed doesnt need /g for the substitutions.
+Just leave it be. g is only for multiple matches in same line (not document)
+	- go through and remove these g's.
+Unnecessary

 ### MINOR UPGRADES

+qb-help: forget the docs, make the more in depth stuff part of qb-help.
+Like a man page

 monitor_startstop
 	- Could make this granular to each jail/VM